-Virtual Teams – Definition, Management and Benefits
+Virtual Teams – Definition, Management, Benefits, and Improvement

 What is a virtual team?